Providing an Outstanding Consultation for Plastic Surgery: Empowering Patients to Make Informed Decisions

 1120 Second Street, Suite A

 Brentwood, CA 94513

 The size and shape of your nose are some of the key elements for facial harmony and balance.
-If you’re self-conscious about the appearance of your nose—or if a structural problem makes breathing difficult—Dr. Persons performs nose surgery (rhinoplasty) for patients from Concord to Walnut Creek and throughout the region.
+If you’re self-conscious about the appearance of your nose—or if a structural problem makes breathing difficult—Dr. Persons corrects these concerns by performing nose surgery (rhinoplasty) for patients from Concord to Walnut Creek and throughout the region.
 With her art background and surgical training, Dr. Persons sculpts aesthetically pleasing noses during rhinoplasty surgery at her San Francisco Bay Area practice.

 Cosmetic nose surgery can benefit patients who believe the size or shape of their nose detracts from their overall appearance.
 Some people have noses that are too long for a short face.
 Others’ noses are too broad for a narrow face.
 Some have unattractive humps, and some droop with the passage of years and the effect of gravity pulling the nasal tip down.